Garimasingh1283/Garimasingh1283/README.md

 - **LinkedIn**: [LinkedIn Profile](https://www.linkedin.com/in/garima-singh-a69ab2256/)

 ### 🌱 Currently learning
-Machine Learning and focusing solely on DSA
+IoT with wireless sensor networks and focusing solely on DSA

 Feel free to explore my repositories to see what I’ve been working on lately!